gannondigital/dungeon-crawler-prototype/readme.md

 ## Current State and Next Steps

 The 'game' isn't very interesting just yet.
 You can change direction and move through passages and into a single room that has been built out.
+There's a compass that points 'north' (your starting direction) to help you stay oriented.

 Next steps would include:
 * increased test coverage, streamline test runner (it currently writes built assets to disk when compiling the tests, which is unnecessary)